 - Can I integrate Screenleap into my web application so that my users don't realize they're using Screenleap?

 - Will my users need to install anything on their machines?

-- How do I show the instructions with the link to manually start the screen share using the custom protocol handler like in the API demo?
+- When integrating with the native apps, how do I show the instructions with the link to manually start the share session using the custom protocol handler like in the API demo?

 - How can I determine if a user has already installed the native presenter app?

 - How can I close out users who leave their share sessions open for too long?

 - Can I have multiple concurrent share sessions running at the same time?

 - Can I reuse a share code for a new share session?

 - Can I make a bunch of share codes in advance, and use them later?

 - How can I implement presenter swap using the API?